Docker Setup

 GitHub Container Registry (GHCR)

-# Pull from GitHub Container Registry docker pull ghcr.io/christianhelle/httprunner:latest # Run with GitHub Container Registry image docker run --rm -v ${PWD}:/workspace ghcr.io/christianhelle/httprunner:latest *.http
+# Pull from GitHub Container Registry docker pull ghcr.io/christianhelle/httprunner:latest # Run with GitHub Container Registry image docker run --rm -v ${PWD}:/app ghcr.io/christianhelle/httprunner:latest *.http

 DockerHub

-# Pull from DockerHub docker pull christianhelle/httprunner:latest # Run with DockerHub image docker run --rm -v ${PWD}:/workspace christianhelle/httprunner:latest *.http
+# Pull from DockerHub docker pull christianhelle/httprunner:latest # Run with DockerHub image docker run --rm -v ${PWD}:/app christianhelle/httprunner:latest *.http

 Registry Features